AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 ### 1.2.2.
 Use the Bicep visualizer to review the resources
 1. Within VS Code trigger the command pallette Ctrl+Shift+P, or click View, command pallette from the menu.
 2. Type `visual` and select the `Bicep: Open Bicep Visualizer to the Side` entry, press enter.
-3. Select your Bicep file and review the diagram as seen below
+3. Select your Bicep file from the HOL and transfer to your VS code, visualize and review the diagram as seen below
    ![](./media/bicep_visualizer.png)

 ### 1.2.3.
 Edit your bicep parameters file